UsabilityEngineering/Sound-Space/design/README.md

 In addition to the search bar and recently played feature, these navigation icons are constant throughout the app’s experience.
 This design was chosen for its simplicity and efficiency for navigating soundspace

+This wireframe for the stream page was intended for all our users but particularly for personas like Steven Williams and Jermey Jones who primarily consume content over uploading content.

 Lets visit the library page by clicking on the icon with the three books.

 ## Profile